Home > Blog > Python >

 • <= Less Than or Equal to

-Before jumping into the details of comparison, let’s consider two values which could help us in understanding each one
+Before jumping into the details of comparison, let’s consider two values that could help us understand each one

 Assume: x = 20, y = 25